 Milford Sound Facts

-- The breathtaking Milford Sound represents an absolutely stunning natural fjord.
+- Firstly, the sincerely breathtaking Milford Sound represents an absolutely stunning natural fjord.
 Due to its great beauty, in fact, it holds a special status.
 That’s because the locations ranks as the number one travel destination in the world, according to many sources.

 - Secondly, the site has also previously received accolades from other respected sources.
-This holds true due to the fact that the highly respected writer Rudyard Kipling himself once referred to this astonishing location as the eighth wonder of the world.
+This holds true due to the fact that the highly respected writer Rudyard Kipling himself once positively referred to it.
+He called this astonishing location the eighth wonder of the world.

 - However, the dazzling Milford Sound also boasts many other awesome features.
 This fact only serves to add to its appeal.
 This holds true because, in addition to its own rather remarkable beauty, the site also serves as home to an astonishing variety of wildlife, including right whales.

 - In addition, the magnificent location also stand out from other geographical wonders for a weather-related fact.
 This occurs because the area routinely receives copious amounts of rainfall.
 In fact, it ranks as one of the wettest permanently inhabited regions of the world.

 Milford Sound Physical Description

-The gorgeous Milford Sound deserves its fame for its beauty for a wide variety of reasons.
+The amazingly gorgeous Milford Sound deserves its fame for its beauty for a wide variety of reasons.
 For one thing, its walls extend a length of roughly 9.3 mi (15 km).
-It also remains bordered by enormous and rather sheer rock walls.
+This marvel of Nature also remains bordered by enormous and rather sheer rock walls.

-In some places along the length of the picturesque fjord, these walls rise to a height of as much as 3,900 ft (1,200 m).
-Several large individual peaks also line the length.
-Two of these exceed 4,200 ft (1,280 m) in height.
+In addition, in some places along the length of the picturesque fjord, these walls rise to a height of as much as 3,900 ft (1,200 m).
+Additionally, several individual peaks also line its length.
+Two of these much more massive features exceed 4,200 ft (1,280 m) in height.

 In addition to such splendor, the magnificent location also boasts other natural geological wonders to behold.
-These extra features include two magnificent permanent waterfalls, known as Lady Bowen Falls and Stirling Falls.
+These extra features include two magnificent permanent waterfalls, bearing the names of Lady Bowen Falls and Stirling Falls.

-After particularly heavy rains, numerous temporary waterfalls also frequently cascade over the steep rocky slopes.
-Water drenched moss feeds these, and they usually last only a few days, once the rain stops.
+Also, after particularly heavy rains, numerous temporary waterfalls also frequently cascade over the steep rocky slopes.
+In a marvelous action, water-drenched moss feeds these, and these usually last only a few days, once the rain stops.

-At its entrance, this marvel of Nature connects to the Tasman Sea.
-This occurs at a location known as Dale Point.
+Furthermore, at its entrance, the marvel of Nature known as Milford Sound connects to the Tasman Sea.
+This joining occurs at a location known as Dale Point.
 This particular location, itself quite awesome to behold, represents the mouth of the fjord.

 Milford Sound Location, Climate, and Wildlife

-The fabulous and world-renowned Milford Sound lies in an area already renowned for its splendor. the southwest portion of New Zealand’s South Island, near Australia.
+Most notably, the fabulous and world-renowned Milford Sound lies in an area already renowned for its splendor. the southwest portion of New Zealand’s South Island, near Australia.
 More specifically, it sits within Fiordland National Park.

-It also forms part of the Piopiotahi Marine Reserve, and the Te Wahipounamu World Heritage Site.
+Furthermore, the breathtaking natural wonder also forms part of the Piopiotahi Marine Reserve, and the Te Wahipounamu World Heritage Site.
 Also, the names of the two protected areas, quite appropriately, derive from the language of the native Maori.

-This site also constitutes the wettest part of the country of New Zealand.
-The region receives an average annual rainfall of about 252 in (6,412 mm).
-Rainfall totals of as much as 10 in (25 cm) in a single day sometimes occur.
+Quite understandably, Milford Sound also constitutes the wettest part of the country of New Zealand.
+This occurs because the region receives an average annual rainfall of about 252 in (6,412 mm).
+In addition, rainfall totals of as much as 10 in (25 cm) in a single day sometimes occur.

-Such a region rather easily plays host to numerous species of both flora and fauna.
+Finally, such a region quite naturally serves as host to numerous species of both flora and fauna.
 Some of the varieties of fauna include seals and bottlenose dolphins.
 Meanwhile, others include several species each of whales and penguins.